NUbots/NUbots/module/extension/FileWatcher/README.md

 ## Dependencies

-libuv for monitoring the file system
+libfswatch for monitoring the file system